abelsj60/my-site/app/data/the-story/story-chapter-one.md

 number: 1
 ---

-The cardboard fort crumbled.
+This was unbelievable.

-A small fairy destroyed it after zipping through the wide-eyed boy's window with all the force of a cannonball.
-A neon streak twinkled behind her as she hovered amidst the mess.
-She twice looked the boy up and down, then nodded.
+The wide-eyed boy's cardboard fort fell victim to a small fairy.
+She plowed into it with all the force of a cannonball after zipping uninvited through his window.
+Then she laughed, twice looked him up and down, and nodded.

 "Want to find a magic lamp," she asked, floating eye-level.